ckuelker/nihongo/share/katakana/README.md

 # nihongo/share/katakana

 Japanese resources to share for building a Katakana book

 # Name Schema for PDF Graphic Files

-Most PDF graphic files in this directory are created via katakana.svg by inkscape.
+Most PDF graphic files in this directory are created via katakana.svg by inkscape (version 0.48.5 r10040 - or similar (Debian Wheezy, Jessie).
 Some other files in nihongo/share/i too.

      ad.pdf     - [a]rrow [d]own
      ag.pdf     - katakana [a] [gray]